 With women having been the most financially impacted during the COVID-19 pandemic, how has the fight to end child marriage changed, or become more vital in the battle for equality and freedom?

-Sadly we’re hearing from our grantees all over the world that COVID-19 is disrupting their work to prevent and end child marriage.
+Sadly we’re hearing from our grantees all over the world that COVID-19 has disrupted their work to prevent and end child marriage.
 Some experts say that the pandemic could ultimately lead to at least 13 million additional child marriages over the next decade.
-Undoubtedly, the pandemic is intensifying inequities already faced by girls, bringing even more urgency to this work.
+Undoubtedly, the pandemic intensified inequities already faced by girls, bringing even more urgency to this work.

-What power does the wedding industry have to make this change in 2021 and beyond?
+What power does the wedding industry have to make this change?

 It’s easy to get involved with VOW:

 To find out more about the mission behind VOW and to read the stories of Honest Fortunate Kansiime and Gayatri Buragohain click here.